Not many people outside France have heard of Puy du Fou*. Those international visitors who discover it, almost always become fans for life.

 * Puy du Fou.
 Where does the name come from?
 It was the name of the Château that founder, Philippe De Villiers, discovered in June 1977.
 What does it mean?
 Well, a ‘Puy’ is the word for a high place or hill especially in the Auvergne, where it refers to conical volcanic peaks.
 And ‘Fou’ doesn’t mean ‘mad’ (the standard translation), it’s an old word for a ‘beech tree’.
 So, ‘Beech Tree Hill’ would be a reasonable translation.

 ** Actually, they do have a ride.
 Though it’s not in the park.
-Puy du Fou has a glamorous private train, sumptuously decorated in the style of the ‘Belle Epoque’, equipped with two dining carriages and a lounge/bar carriage.
-It takes up to 30 passengers in 15 staterooms on a 6-day/4,000-Km Grand Tour of France’s historic palaces and classic sites.
-It’s not cheap.
+Puy du Fou has built a glamorous private train, sumptuously decorated in the style of the ‘Belle Epoque’, equipped with two dining carriages and a lounge/bar carriage.
+It can take up to 30 passengers in 15 staterooms on a 6-day/4,000-Km Grand Tour of France’s historic palaces and classic sites, departing weekly from the Gare de l’Est in Paris.
+It will also be a theatrical experience for passengers for whom each encounter and event will develop into a story that unfolds from one stopover to the next.
+All this won’t come cheap!
+The train was supposed to be operational in 2023, but was delayed getting certification for the carriages.
+It is now planned to launch in the summer of 2025.

 *** For some reason, probably to maximise the scale, Puy du Fou maps are orientated South to North.
 It’s a little confusing to say the least!